MMMZZZZ/Nextion2Text/README.md

 * While the source code of all components will be displayed, only a few component properties are currently supported (namely those that occur in my own programs).

 ## Example
 The Example folder contains a HMI file and a subfolder with the resultung text files.
+If you want to see how a commit diff looks like when the HMI file has been modified, here's an example: https://github.com/MMMZZZZ/Nextion2Text/commit/f973ae2f13539c2c6a4b75de33a59943dda9ab27

+## License

+This code is licensed under MPL-2.0.
+My understanding of this license is that you have to make any changes to my code available under a similar license (GPL compatible).
+However you do not have to share the rest of your work (unlike GPL).
+It's kind of a compromise between the MIT and the GPL license.